SongshGeo/SongshGeo-as-Scholar/content/en/home/publications.md

 ---

 {{% callout note %}}
-Quickly discover relevant content by [filtering publications](./publication/).
+Only 5 featured publications are showed below.
+Quickly discover all relevant content by [filtering publications](./publication/).
 {{% /callout %}}